Skip to content

 • Even small error rates have severe consequences

-• Investment in near-perfection pays off in lives saved
+• Near-perfection pays off in lives saved

 Financial processes (billing, payroll): Target 4-5 sigma

-• Cost of prevention less than cost of correction
+• Prevention costs less than correction

 Internal processes (expense reports, meeting scheduling): Target 3-4 sigma